Skip to main content

 There is a massive divide in the guitar world.
 On one side, you have the academic purists who can read a chart perfectly but sometimes get so stiff they lose the groove.
 On the other side, you have the raw instinct players who have incredible soul but hit a brick wall the second the music takes an unexpected turn.

 If you want to bypass the frustration of both worlds and achieve true, unfiltered creative freedom on the instrument, you don't need a thousand-page textbook.
-You just need a self-sustaining Creative Constitution built on three simple pillars.
+You just need a self-sustaining Creative Constitution built on three simple pillars, anchored by a universal foundational scale.

 1. Know your fretboard – every note.